Lucy, the Daughter of the Devil

 Lucy, the Daughter of the Devil is an American adult animated television series that aired on Cartoon Network's late-night programming block Adult Swim.
 It was created and directed by Loren Bouchard and Fluid Animation.
 The show features Melissa Bardin Galsky as Lucy, the daughter of the Devil, who is voiced by H. Jon Benjamin.
-It is the first computer-animated Adult Swim series and the first to feature a female protagonist.
+It is the first Adult Swim series to use 3D computer animation and the first to feature a female protagonist.

 Production

 The pilot episode "He's Not the Messiah, He's a DJ" first aired on October 30, 2005.
 After nearly 2 years and a number of re-airings, the show was picked up for a full season, which premiered on September 9, 2007.
 Although the show was in 4:3, there were black bars on the top and bottom of the screen, making it seem like a show in 16:9.
 Sometimes, characters and shots would appear behind the black bars.

 Some changes were made between the pilot and the full series.
 The voice of Lucy was changed from Jessi Klein to Melissa Bardin Galsky; the third Special Father character, a black man missing an eye, was discarded and replaced with the Special Sister; and the cover of "Maneater" used as opening music was replaced for rebroadcasts.